jduss4/chad_code_camp/README.md

 - exercises: a set of small, math-homework style problems to work through
 - project: on exciting weeks, you'll have a more involved problem to work on

+On the "Friday" or 5th lesson of each week, you will either have a little more practice on tricky concepts, or you will a lesson about being a polite, world-wise programmer.
+It might be a lesson about how to document your code, or talking about user-centered design -- who knows where my flights of fancy shall take us!

 Let's get started!!!

 ## The basics of programming with Python